-I recently did a fun segment on morning television here in New York about the airlines' dirtiest secrets.
-Lately there's been a LOT of idle speculation in the blogosphere about the cleanliness of airplanes, the flightworthiness of the equipment, and the abilities of the crew.
-Here at Budget Travel, we regularly interview pilots, flight attendants, and other travel professionals—sometimes on condition of anonymity—and we do our best to debunk the junk and deliver the truth.
+Lately there's been a lot of idle speculation in the blogosphere about the cleanliness of airplanes, the flightworthiness of the equipment, and the abilities of the crew.
+Here at Budget Travel, we regularly interview pilots, flight attendants, lost-and-found agents, and other travel professionals—sometimes on condition of anonymity—and we do our best to debunk the junk and deliver the truth.
 That said, the truth sometimes hurts.
-Inspired by my hosts at PIX 11 Morning News, I'm not only delivering the airlines' dirtiest secrets, but also rating them on a "scary scale" of 1 to 5.
-Got more questions of your own?
-Email us at firstname.lastname@example.org!
+Here, we are not only delivering the airlines' dirtiest secrets, but also rating them on a "scary scale" of 1 to 5.

 1. ARE PETS STORED IN AN UNHEATED, UNPRESSURIZED HOLD?